 H. For finished portions of non-major items canceled, the Contractor will be paid at the contract unit prices, in accordance with the provisions of Article 1109.03.
 For finished portions of major items canceled, the Contractor will be paid as provided in Article 1109.14.
-For all items, materials ordered and delivered for the unfinished portion of such canceled or omitted items, the Contracting Authority will pay cost plus 10% as an overhead charge.
+For all items, materials ordered and delivered for the unfinished portion of such canceled or omitted items, the Contracting Authority will pay invoiced cost, not to exceed 80% of the authorized amount of associated bid item, plus 10% as an overhead charge.
 The Contractor's expense for work of handling or transporting this material shall be included in computing the cost.
 The Contracting Authority will also pay any actual expenses sustained by the Contractor by reason of such cancellation or omission and not represented by work completed or material delivered.
 In computation of material cost or expenses sustained, no anticipated profit will be included.
 Material paid for shall become the property of the Contracting Authority and shall be disposed of as directed by the Engineer.

 1. For work extending over a period of more than one month, the Contractor will receive monthly progress estimate payments based on the amount of work completed.
 For Primary and Secondary projects in which the Contracting Authority is the Department or a county Board of Supervisors, these progress payments will be bi-weekly if requested by the Contractor.
 For late payment, the Contracting Authority will pay a penalty of 1.0% per month (or part of a month), or a minimum of $250, whichever is the greater amount, on any work completed but not processed for payment within 14 calendar days after completion of the work.
 Completion of the work includes physical completion of the work and submittal of all paperwork required by the contract.